 Required Minimum Control Measures

 |1||Public education, outreach and involvement|

 |2||Illicit discharge detection and elimination|

-|4||Pollution prevention and good housekeeping for municipal operations||Post-construction storm water management in areas of new development and redevelopment|
+|4||Post-construction stormwater management in areas of new development and redevelopment|

 |5||Pollution prevention and good housekeeping for municipal operations|

 Best Management Practices

-|MS4 Maintenance Activities||Structural Control Maintenance||Inspect structural controls at least once per year.
-Determine the need for maintenance, repair, or replacement and schedule follow-up actions as necessary.|
+|MS4 Maintenance Activities||Structural Control Maintenance||Inspect structural controls to determine the need for maintenance, repair, or replacement and schedule follow-up actions as necessary.|

 |Illicit Discharge Detection and Elimination||Update Storm Sewer Outfall Map||Map and screen all outfalls in MS4 areas.|